-Tonight, I was in need of a quick, but comforting meal.
-We have some huge and exciting changes and going on around here…changes in jobs, relocating, packing…at times, it’s just overwhelming and all too much.
-The girls came home from a week of vacation at their grandparents and while I am busy enough to call it another sandwich night, I knew I needed to do something more.
+Is it just me or do things get completely crazy around the Holidays?
+We just had ranch guests leave and after a week of cooking non stop, I’m in need of a comforting meal.
+We are busy cleaning up and menu planning for upcoming guest visits…and trying to shop for Christmas which is somewhat difficult when your an hour from the nearest store!
+And, while I am busy enough to call it a sandwich night, I know I need to do something more.
 I had a couple packages of thawed meat I the fridge that needed to be used and the first thing that came to mind meatballs.
 The girls love spaghetti so I knew these quick Italian Style Venison Meatballs would be a hit.

 Typically I would serve these over spaghetti squash, zucchini or even gluten free pasta but tonight it was just the meatballs and a simple salad…and they were incredible!
 I knew they were good when I served a plate up to Maddie and after the first bite she said “Mom, don’t put those up yet…I’m going to get more!”.

-Italian Style Venison Meatballs are gluten free, low carb and amazingly delicious.
+Italian Style Venison Meatballs are gluten free, low carb, keto friendly and amazingly delicious.
 Serve over spaghetti squash, zucchini noodles, your favorite gluten free pasta or a la carte with a simple salad… I promise they won’t disappoint.
 Garlicky, cheesy, tender, moist and full of flavor…these meatballs are sure to become part of your meal arsenal!
+Serve the up at your holiday gathering as an yummy appetizer!
 Great for meal prepping too!

 - 1 lb ground venison

 - 1/2 tsp.
 Italian seasoning

 - 1/2 tsp. dried basil

 - 2 eggs beaten

 - 1 Tbsp. mayonnaise your favorite